OHS Management system and compliance

 For more information, including manager responsibilities see OHS Manual: Staff consultation and representation

-A Health, Wellbeing and Safety plan is prepared by the head of an organisational area (in most cases Faculty or Division) for that area for the following year.
-The plan is to be prepared by 30 November for the following year.
+A Health, Wellbeing and Safety plan is prepared by the head of an organisational area (in most cases Faculty or Division) for that area for the year.
+The 2016 plan is to be prepared by 31 January 2016.
 A copy of the Plan is to be provided to the Manager, HWS.

 The Health, Wellbeing and Safety Plan is a tool that enables organisational areas to manage their health and safety responsibilities effectively.
 The Plan will help the head of the organisational area meet in a systematic way their responsibility for the health, safety and wellbeing of staff.
 By completing a plan, managers will be able to judge how well their organisational area is meeting its responsibilities.
 It will also enable senior managers to effectively delegate authority to, and hold responsible local managers for the maintenance of health and safety standards within the area.